mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 JPA stands for Java Persistence API and is a Java specification about how to handle relational data.

-Even when Spring Data provides a standard programming model for different databases, switching from a SQL database to a NoSQL database is impossible without touching the source code.
+Even when Spring Data provides a standard programming model for different databases, switching from a SQL database to a [NoSQL database](https://codersite.dev/hot-warm-architecture-elasticsearch/){:target="_blank"} is impossible without touching the source code.

 @Entity annotation describes the Book data that will be stored by Spring Data and makes our Book object ready for storage in a JPA-based relational data store.